Coinsnap/Coinsnap-Paywall/README.md

 * Update: Added support for Visual composer
 * Update: Added Coinsnap currencies support
 * Compatibility with Wordpress 6.8.1 is tested

+#### 1.3.0 :: 2025-12-02
+* Update: Minimum order amount is added to connection status notice in backend.
+* Update: Plugin is renamed to "Coinsnap Bitcoin Paywall"

+#### 1.3.1 :: 2025-12-03
+* Plugin menu update
+* Compatibility with Wordpress 6.9 is tested.